 Professional Trail Crew

-Based at the Wiezel Trails Cabin (built with donated funds and volunteer labor in 1991) at Heart Lake Program Center, the crew currently works a 44-hour week, Friday – Wednesday morning with a mid-season break, and is broken into three or four crews.
+ADK’s Professional Trails Crew is based at the Wiezel Trails Cabin (built with donated funds and volunteer labor in 1991), at Heart Lake Program Center.
+The crew currently works a 44-hour week, Friday – Wednesday morning with a mid-season break, and is broken into three of four crews.
 Heading into the woods on Friday, the crew packs into remote locations and sets up camp near the project site.
 Using hand tools and working both in teams and individually, the crew performs intensive trail reconstruction using primarily native materials.
-Tuesday afternoon the crew returns to the cabin and on Wednesday morning completes chores on the cabin, tools, equipment, and vehicles.
+Tuesday afternoon the crew returns to the cabin and on Wednesday morning completes chores on the cabin, tools, equipment and vehicles.
 The regular season begins in early June and concludes later in August with the opportunity to stay on and work through the fall for those not returning to school or other commitments.

 If the Crew Boss is the head of the crew, the Leaders are the backbone.
 Leaders make sure that expectations are met on projects and that crew members are not only pulling their weight, but also learning the necessary skills in the process.
 Leaders have at least two seasons of experience and are enthusiastic and committed to the program.

-Our 16 member crew logged 9,946 hours, working on trails throughout the Adirondack and Catskill parks.
+ADK’s 24-member crew logged 14,713 hours, working on trails throughout the Adirondack and Catskill park.
 Some of their accomplishments include: